promiselxg/appwrite-hashnode-may-hackathon/README.md

 ### Description of Project

-An easy-to-use, all-in-one SMS application that sends sms messages to any mobile network. the app utilizes Appwrite's Authentication and Database services to authenticate and store user's data respectively.
+sendSMS is an easy-to-use, all-in-one SMS application that sends sms messages to any mobile network. the app utilizes Appwrite's Authentication and Database services to authenticate and store user data.

 - The Problem
   - The presence of a third force changed the dynamics of the campaign season of the just concluded Feb 25th, 2023 Nigerian Presidential election, the reason was that the candidature of the labor party presidential candidate motivated the Nigerian Youths.
 The Nigerian youths across the nation popularly known as "Obidients" gathered themselves together in different support groups with the aim of spreading the message of Mr Peter Obi, the presidential candidate of the Labor Party.